defenseunicorns/uds-package-gitlab/docs/configuration.md

 #### `uds-gitlab-config` chart:

+- `botAccounts.enabled` - set this to true to enable bot accounts.
-- `botAccounts` - set this to an optional list of bot accounts to create.
+- `botAccounts.accounts` - set this to a list of bot accounts to create.
 If specified, each account will be created in GitLab with the given `username` and `scopes`.
 A GitLab Personal Access Token (PAT) will be created for the account and stored in the secret specified by `secret.name`, `secret.namespace`, and `secret.keyName`.
 Any namespaces specified in `botAccounts` secrets will be created automatically.

 Example: